 Michigan (MHSAA) High School Boys Basketball State Playoff Brackets, Matchup, Schedule - March 10, 2026

+Michigan (MHSAA) High School Boys Basketball State Playoff Brackets, Semifinal Matchups, Schedule - March 13, 2026

-The 2026 Michigan high school basketball state championship brackets continue on Tuesday, March 10 with 16 games in the quarterfinal round of action.
+The 2026 Michigan high school basketball state championship brackets continue on Friday, March 13 with 8 games in the semifinal round of action.

 High School On SI has brackets for every classification and division in the Michigan high school basketball playoffs.
 The championship games will begin on March 14 at the MSU Breslin Center in East Lansing.